MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/expressroute-vpn-failover-content.md

 ![[1]][1]

-For auditing or compliance, you might need to prohibit direct access from components running in the virtual network to the internet and implement forced tunneling.
+For auditing or compliance, you might need to block direct internet access for components that run in the virtual network and implement forced tunneling.
 In this situation, internet traffic should be redirected back through a proxy that's running on-premises, where it can be audited.
-You can configure the proxy to block unauthorized traffic flowing out and filter potentially malicious inbound traffic.
+You can configure the proxy to block unauthorized traffic from flowing out and filter potentially malicious inbound traffic.

 ![[2]][2]

-To maximize security, don't enable a public IP address for your VMs, and use NSGs to ensure that these VMs aren't publicly accessible.
+To maximize security, don't enable a public IP address for your VMs, and use NSGs to help ensure that these VMs aren't publicly accessible.
 VMs should only be available via the internal IP address.
 You can make these addresses accessible through the ExpressRoute network, which enables on-premises DevOps staff to perform configuration or maintenance.

 If you must expose management endpoints for VMs to an external network, use NSGs or access control lists to restrict the visibility of these ports to an allowlist of IP addresses or networks.